 The debate on modified bitumen roofing vs. roll roofing has been going on for a while.
 Both materials have their advantages and disadvantages, making it important to compare them before deciding which one to use.

-At A. Fricker Roofing & Waterproofing, we’re here to help you take care of your property in a safe and cost-effective way.
+At A. Fricker Roofing and Waterproofing, we’re here to help you take care of your property in a safe and cost-effective way.
 In this article, we’ve compared modified bitumen and asphalt roll roofing based on their pros and cons, types, costs, and other factors.
 Knowing these things will help you make the right choice for your building.

 So, let’s begin with the basics!